taborlab/Iris/README.md

 | 16-31 | --empty-- | Reserved space for future header fields; all set to 0 |
 | >= 16 | n/a | intensity values of each channel per time point.
 For each value, two bytes will be used as a long 16-bit int |

-Values are listed in a depth-first manner (i.e. all LEDs for a particular well, then proceeding to the next well), moving top-to-bottom, and left-to-right across the plate device.
+LED intensity values are listed for a single time point in a depth-first manner (i.e. all LEDs for a particular well, then proceeding to the next well), moving top-to-bottom, and left-to-right across the plate device.
 The LED order is a hard-coded parameter for each device, and is dependent on the particular configuration of the PCB.
+After the final LED intensity of the final well, the LPF continues with the next time step.

-Because of the above structure, specifically that every time step is encoded explicitly, and that each is encoded using a 16-bit (2 byte) integer, there is a fair amount of overhead for each file. **To keep things reasonable, we limit time steps to 1 sec, minimum.**
+Because of the above structure, specifically that every time step is encoded explicitly, and that each is encoded using a 16-bit (2 byte) integer, file sizes can quickly become very large at small time steps or long program lengths. **To keep things reasonable, we limit time steps to 1 sec, minimum.
+The time step is automatically increased to 10s for LPF programs longer than 12hr.**

 ## Packages
 The following packages and utilities were used in the creation of Iris: